Ketamine Infusion Therapy Treatment Considerations

 - Consider recommending trial infusions to assess for responsiveness, efficacy, and tolerability of side effects prior to prolonged treatment.

-- Standard course of treatment is usually a three-treatment trial (IV infusion every other day or twice per week x 3) to assess responsiveness to ketamine treatment
+- Standard course of treatment is usually a “ketamine challenge” three-to-five treatment trial (IV infusion every other day or twice per week x 3-5) to assess responsiveness to ketamine treatment.
+Usual starting dose is 0.5mg/kg with increase up to 1.0mg/kg depending on the response4

 Administration Protocol of Ketamine by an Appropriate Provider